 Collinsville is a very small town located in the state of Alabama.
 With a population of 2,051 people and just one neighborhood, Collinsville is the 220th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Collinsville is generally considered to be a blue-collar town.
-49.18% of the Collinsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Collinsville is a blue-collar town, with 49.18% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Collinsville is a town of construction workers and builders, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Collinsville who work in office and administrative support (8.47%), healthcare suport services (7.92%), and maintenance occupations (6.83%).

 Being a small town, Collinsville does not have a public transit system used by locals to get to and from work.